DiamondLightSource/PuckBarcodeReader/docs/code.md

 Install PyInstaller with `pip install pyinstaller`.
 Make sure that the correct version of Python is referenced in your system path.

 To create the executable file, run the `build.bat` file.
-This will create the fiel `bin\barcode.exe`.
+This will create the file `bin\barcode.exe`.
 This will be fairly large (~40 MB).
 If everything has worked correctly, this single file will be all that is needed to run the barcode scanner application.